Python Virtual Environments Explained: venv vs conda vs pyenv

 Invoke-WebRequest -UseBasicParsing -Uri "https://raw.githubusercontent.com/pyenv-win/pyenv-win/master/pyenv-win/install-pyenv-win.ps1" -OutFile "./install-pyenv-win.ps1"; &"./install-pyenv-win.ps1"

-However, if you're on Windows and doing data science, conda is the path of least resistance.
+If you're on Windows doing data science, conda is the path of least resistance.

 | Feature | venv | conda | pyenv |